ibm-cloud-docs/solution-tutorials/sql-database.md

 {: #sql-database-7}
 {: step}

 The {{site.data.keyword.dashdbshort_notm}} is a managed service.
 IBM takes care of securing the environment, daily backups and system monitoring.
-When you are using one of the enterprise plans there are [several options to manage access](/docs/Db2whc?topic=Db2whc-iam) and to configure [enhanced data encryption](/docs/Db2whc?topic=Db2whc-key-protect).
+When you are using one of the enterprise plans there are [several options to manage access](/docs/Db2whc?topic=Db2whc-iam) and to configure [enhanced data encryption](/docs/Db2whc?topic=Db2whc-key-protect-v2).

-In addition to the traditional administration options the [{{site.data.keyword.dashdbshort_notm}} service also offers a REST API for monitoring, user management, utilities, load, storage access and more](/apidocs/db2-warehouse-on-cloud/db2-warehouse-on-cloud-v4#introduction).
+In addition to the traditional administration options the [{{site.data.keyword.dashdbshort_notm}} service also offers a REST API for monitoring, user management, utilities, load, storage access and more](/apidocs/db2-warehouse-on-cloud/db2-warehouse-on-cloud-v4#introduction){: external}.

 ## Test the App
 {: #sql-database-8}